tschettervictor/bsd-apps/database/README.md

 - set only ONE of the database types to 1

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
-Other variables should be left at defalut unless you have a good reason to change them.
+Other variables should be left at default unless you have a good reason to change them.

 MARIADB
 - set to 1 to install MariaDB database